wp-plugins/cleantalk-spam-protect/readme.txt

 = We recommend =
 * Audience engagement plugin <a href="http://wordpress.org/plugins/feedweb/">Feedweb</a>

+== Description ==
+No CAPTCHA, no questions, no counting animals, no puzzles, no math and no spam bots.

+= Anti spam features =
+1. Stops spam comments.
+1. Stops spam registrations.
+1. Stops spam contact emails.
+1. Stops spam orders.
+1. Stops spam bookings.
+1. Stops spam subscriptions.

+= Spam protection =
+* WordPress, JetPack comments.
+* WordPress, BuddyPress, bbPress, S2Member, WooCommerce registrations.
+* Formidable forms, Contact form 7, JetPack Contact form, Fast Secure Contact form, Ninja forms, Landing pages and any themes/custom contact form.
+* WooCommerce review form.
+* WordPress Landing Pages.
+* Any WordPress form (with enabled anti-spam option 'Custom contact forms').

+= Cloud antispam for WordPress.
+CAPTCHA less, no spam comments, no spam registrations, no spam contact emails, no spam trackbacks =
+Spam is one of the most irritating factors.
+Spam become every year more and conventional anti spam can no longer handle all the spam bots.
+CleanTalk prevents spam and automatically blocks it.
+You'll be surprised of effective protection against spam.

+= Anti spam plugin info =
+CleanTalk is an anti spam protection **4 in 1 for WordPress** that protects login, comment, contact and WooCommerce forms all at once.
+You don't need to install separate anti spam plugins for each form.
+This allows your blog to work faster and save resources.
+After installation **you will forget about spam**, CleanTalk plugin will do all the work.
+You won't have to deal with spam, CleanTalk will do this for you automatically.

+CleanTalk is a transparent anti spam protection, we provide detailed statistics of all entering comments and logins.
+You can always be sure that **there are no errors**.
+We have developed a mobile app for you to see anti spam statistics wherever.

+We have developed antispam for WordPress that would provide **maximum protection from spam bots** and you can provide for your visitors **a simple and convenient form of comments/registrations without annoying CAPTCHAs and puzzles**.
+Used to detect spam multistage test that allows us to block up to 100% of spam bots.

+The anti spam method offered by CleanTalk allows to switch from the methods that trouble the communication (CAPTCHA, question-answer etc.) to a more convenient one.

+The CleanTalk is premium anti spam for WordPress, please look at the <a href="http://cleantalk.org/price">pricing</a>.
+We try to provide anti spam service at the highest level and we can not afford to offer a free version of our service, as this will immediately affect the quality of providing anti spam protection.
+Paying for a year of anti spam service, you save a lot more and get:

+ * 100% protection against spam bots
+ * Time and resources saving
+ * More registrations/comments/visitors
+ * Protect several websites at once at different CMS
+ * Easy to install and use
+ * Traffic acquisition and user loyalty
+ * 24/7 technical support
+ * Clear statistics
+ * No captcha, puzzles, etc.
+ * Free mobile app to control anti spam function at your website.

+= How to protect sites from spam bots without CAPTCHA? = The most popular method is CAPTCHA -- the annoying picture with curved and sloping symbols, which are offered to the visitor to fill in.
+It is supposed that spam bots wonâ€™t discern these CAPTCHA, but a visitor will.
+CAPTCHA provokes great irritation, but if one wants to speak out, he has to fill in these symbols time after time, making mistakes and starting once again.
+Sometimes CAPTCHA reminds doodle 2x year old child.
+For users with vision problems captcha is just an insurmountable obstacle.
+Users hate captcha.
+Captcha for users means "hate".
+Unreadable CAPTCHA stops about 80% of site visitors.
+After 2 failed attempts to bring it up to 95% reject further attempts.
+At the sight of CAPTCHA and after input errors, many visitors leave the resource.
+Thus, CAPTCHA helps to protect the resource both from bots and visitors.
+CAPTCHA is not a panacea from spam.
+Doubts Concerning the Need for CAPTCHA?

+= Additional features =
+* Online, daily and weekly anti spam reports traffic VS spam.
+* Apps for iPhone, Android to control anti spam service, comments, signups, contacts.
+With traffic and spam statistics for last 7 days.
+* Anti spam apps for most popular CMS on cleantalk.org.

+= We recommend =
+* Audience engagement plugin <a href="http://wordpress.org/plugins/feedweb/">Feedweb</a>

 == Installation ==
 1. Download, install and activate the plugin.
 1. Get Access key <a href="http://cleantalk.org/register?platform=wordpress" target="_blank">http://cleantalk.org/register</a>